TTTGroup/Tic-Tac-Toe/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [X] Users can view a start screen with a picture and a game explanation
 - [X] Users create a 3x3 grid as a game screen
 - [X] Users can click on boxes
 - [X] User 1 automatically assigned to X's
 - [X] User 2 automatically assigned to O's
 - [X] Auto alternate between User 1's and User 2's turns
-- [ ] User 1 can win the game
+- [X] User 1 can win the game
-- [ ] User 2 can win the game
+- [X] User 2 can win the game
-- [ ] Users can draw the game
+- [X] Users can reach a draw
 - [X] Users can click "reset" button to start a new game
-- [ ] Users Scoreboard updates at the end of each game
+- [X] Users Scoreboard updates at the end of each game
 - [X] Users can exit the game
+- [X] Grid automatically resets when a game ends

 **Optional Nice-to-have Stories**
 - [X] Users begin through a start menu
+- [X] Confirmation screen from Exit button
 - [ ] Users have access to an options menu
 - [X] Portrait and Landscape mode
 - [ ] Persistence between Portrait and Landscape mode